floodman23/caffeinebomb/README.md

 # caffeinebomb

-Eyes dried tight got to get myself together
+Eyes dried tight got to get myself together get a kickstart cocktail 10% coffee with a high rise...

+... oh no, I think I'm gonna throw